I build the infrastructure

 I build for the person who comes after me.

-Every organization I've led has been more structured when I left than when I arrived.
-A 50-page gymnastics SOP.
-A reformed Club Sports constitution.
-A BLACKSTAR* budget system that actually balanced.
-I'm not interested in being the irreplaceable one — I'm interested in building things that run without me.
+Every organization I've led has been more structured when I left than when I arrived: a 50-page gymnastics SOP, a reformed Club Sports constitution, and a BLACKSTAR* budget system that actually balanced.
+I'm not especially interested in being the irreplaceable one.
+I'm more interested in building things that can run, grow, and improve without me.

 I translate.

 Between the creative brief and the database.
-Between the development exec and the post-production coordinator.
+Between the development executive and the post-production coordinator.
 Between the data and the person who needs to act on it.
-Most organizational breakdowns aren't failures of intelligence — they're failures of translation.
+Most organizational breakdowns are not failures of intelligence – they're failures of translation.
 I take that gap seriously.

 I absorb fast.

 Bakery → Blumhouse → Krispy Kreme → ad inventory optimization → nonprofit governance.
 Different industries, different stakes, different languages.
-The result has been consistent: I get up to speed quickly and start contributing before most people expect me to.
+The pattern has been consistent: I get up to speed quickly, learn what matters, and start contributing before most people expect me to.

 I care about what I make.

-Not preciously — I'm not protective of my ideas.
-But I'll push back on a brief if I think there's a better question underneath it.
-I'll ask why are we doing this before how are we doing this.
+Not preciously.
+I'm not overly protective of my ideas.
+But I will push back on a brief if I think there is a better question underneath it.
+I'll ask why we are doing this before how we are doing this.
 I find that question tends to save time downstream.

-I'm currently based in Charlotte.
-Originally from North Carolina — shaped equally by Emory, Sydney, Bali, Mexico, and a childhood that moved often enough to make me good at adapting quickly and finding what matters in a new room.
+I'm originally from North Carolina, and my perspective has been shaped by Emory, Sydney, Los Angeles, Bali, Mexico, and a childhood that moved often enough to make me adaptable – including a few early years at SABIS® International Charter School.